 Image taken from the Busey Lab.

-The team is working on five research tracks:
+The team is working on two research tracks:

 - Previous literature: Learn about the literature in the field of forensic toolmark analysis and find potential gaps.
 Some questions of interest are: